ricmershon/kibbutz-16-api/README.md

-# Kibbutz-19
+# Kibbutz-19 Server
-An online community for people to find and share household necessities.
+An online community for people to find and share household and other necessities during the Covid-19 crisis.

 ## Designer and Engineer
 Ric Mershon